 There are two ways to change and update a component after it has been created.

-When components are changed using thetechnique the changes that are recorded within the template can be applied to components that have been used in the current application.
-From the select the component to update and right click and select the option.
+When components are changed using the Component Editor technique the changes that are recorded within the template can be applied to components that have been used in the current application.
+From the Component View select the component to update and right-click and select the Update Instances option.
 This selection will scan the application for any uses of the component that are not already synchronized with the latest changes in the template and offer to synchronize the changes for you.